quay/claircore/docs/concepts/severity_mapping.md

 ## Alpine Mapping

-Alpine SecDB database does not provide severity information.
+The Alpine SecDB database does not provide severity information.
 All vulnerability severities will be Unknown.

 | Alpine Severity | Claircore Severity |